 Arguineguin blends the charm of a traditional fishing port with the laid-back appeal of a holiday town, offering fresh seafood, a warm microclimate and calm beaches like Las Maranuelas.

-Fresh fish, warm sands and a welcome as genuine as the sunrise - Arguineguin invites you to slow down and savour Gran Canaria's southern coast.
+Freshly caught fish, warm volcanic sands, and a local welcome as genuine as the Canarian sunshine—Arguineguín invites you to slow down, escape the crowds, and savor the true rhythm of Gran Canaria's southern coast.

 Erika